Ex-UK PM May prompts storm over knighthood for cricket hero Boycott

 May previously mocked her predecessor David Cameron’s decision to knight his communications director Craig Oliver, implying that seeing his name on Cameron’s resignation honours list had given her a retching feeling.

-However, the former Conservative leader has also chosen to honor some of her closest advisers and allies, with her Director of Communications Robbie Gibb, chief Brexit negotiator Olly Robbins, European adviser Peter Storr and de facto deputy David Lidington all receiving knighthoods.
+However, the former Conservative leader has also chosen to honour some of her closest advisers and allies, with her Director of Communications Robbie Gibb, chief Brexit negotiator Olly Robbins, European adviser Peter Storr and de facto deputy David Lidington all receiving knighthoods.

-May’s former joint chiefs of staff, Fiona Hill and Nick Timothy, the latter an architect of May’s approach to Brexit who has been outspoken in criticizing his old boss’s strategy since he stopped working for her, are in line for lesser honours.
+May’s former joint chiefs of staff, Fiona Hill and Nick Timothy, the latter an architect of May’s approach to Brexit who has been outspoken in criticising his old boss’s strategy since he stopped working for her, are in line for lesser honours.
 Their replacement, Gavin Barwell, has been nominated to sit in Britain’s upper chamber, the House of Lords.

+Asked about May’s choices for honours, new Prime Minister Boris Johnson said: “it is at the discretion of the former prime minister.”

 Kim Darroch, Britain’s former ambassador to Washington who quit in July after a leak of his memos to a British newspaper prompted a stinging attack from U.S. President Donald Trump, has also been nominated to be made a Lord.